3 min read

 Final Thoughts on Strengthening Email Security

-Email security remains a persistent challenges for modern organizations.
+Email security is a persistent challenge.
 Attackers evolve faster than traditional defenses.
-They continue to exploit trust through AI-driving phishing, impersonation, and configuration gaps.
+They continue to exploit trust through AI-driven phishing, impersonation, and configuration gaps.

 Next Step: Audit your authentication protocols and deploy layered defenses.